AryanCodes101/Multiple-PDF-Chat-Companion/README.md

     ├── pdf_handler.py     # PDF handling and text extraction
     ├── query_engine.py    # Integration with OpenAI API and LangChain
     └── interface.py       # Streamlit interface components

+## License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it according to the terms of the license.

+For more details, refer to the [LICENSE](LICENSE) file.